-While some women seem to have an innate understanding of which eyeshadow colour pairings work well together, others (like me), do not.
+While some women seem to have an innate understanding of which eyeshadow color pairings work well together, others (like me), do not.
 I'd hazard a guess that the majority of the eye makeup–wearing population falls into the latter group—why else would shades like "Soft Sand" and "Hot Toffee" sell their socks off when compared with "Magenta" and "Pastel Sky"?
-Truth is, it's hard to make a mistake mixing colours when you're working with a sensible earthy palette.
-But this is the thing—those who err on the safe side when it comes to choosing an assortment of colours are really missing out.
+Truth is, it's hard to make a mistake mixing colors when you're working with a sensible earthy palette.
+But this is the thing—those who err on the safe side when it comes to choosing an assortment of colors are really missing out.

-Not only is coming up with an unexpected blend of flattering tones deeply satisfying, it also garners the sort of compliments plain old brown and black just don't.
+Not only is coming up with an unexpected blend of flattering tones deeply satisfying, but it also garners the sort of compliments plain old brown and black just don't.

 Keep scrolling to take a peek and learn how to get the look.

-Fashion Credits: Anna Quan shirt; Thom Browne TB-109 Glasses ($870).
+Fashion Credits: Anna Quan shirt; Thom Browne TB-109 Glasses.

 Lavender eyeshadow paired with fuchsia flicks—sounds intimidating, right?
 Well, it doesn't have to be.
 To keep things restrained, choose a purple base shade with plummy undertones over anything pastel.
 (Frosty lilac will make you look like you're headed to an '80s dress-up party.)
-On that note, keep the punchy pink liner to the outer corners of your eyes only, and you'll have successfully created an understated (not OTT) flash of colour.
+On that note, keep the punchy pink liner to the outer corners of your eyes only, and you'll have successfully created an understated flash of color.

 Use a fluffy brush to buff a small amount of lavender shadow over the lid, keeping the shape cat-eye-ish and compact.
-Add colour until you reach your desired intensity but remember, too much, and you won't achieve the sort of transparent finish that juxtaposes so well with punchy liner.
+Add color until you reach your desired intensity but remember, too much, and you won't achieve the sort of transparent finish that juxtaposes so well with a punchy liner.
 Next, draw on fuchsia flicks at the outer corners of your eyes using a damp liner brush dipped in shadow.
-(You'll find both hues we used here in Marc Jacobs' Eye-Conic Multi-Finish Eye Palette, $66, in Provocouture.)
+(You'll find both hues we used here in Marc Jacobs' Eye-Conic Multi-Finish Eye Palette in Provocouture, $50).

 For extra intensity, go over the flicks with a cream liner in a similar shade.
 To finish, add silver highlights at the inner corners, blink on a coat of mascara, and book your Uber.

-We suggest skipping shimmer altogether, and adding gloss instead via a shiny, sheer lip balm.
+We suggest skipping shimmer altogether and adding gloss instead via a shiny, sheer lip balm.

 Talent: Kerryn Paasila/IMG Models; Photographer: Sevak Babakhani; Makeup: Elsa Morgan; Hair: Anthony Nader for Oribe; Styling: Amanda Stavropoulos; Creative Direction: Lisa Patulny.